bwoshea/enzo-e-dockerfile/README.md

    if you'd like to compile Enzo-E/Cello in 32-bit, edit the Dockerfile to change the variable `CELLO_PREC` from `double` to `single`.

+## Starting up your docker container and running Enzo-E

+Once you've created your docker image, type
-4. In the same directory, type `docker run -it enzo-e-container /bin/bash` at the command line.
+`docker run -it enzo-e-container /bin/bash` at your system's command line.
 This will start up a bash environment within docker so you can experiment with Enzo-E.

 You can then run Enzo-E in the Docker container by doing the following:

 ```